Eddie Hall: Boxing

+Hall vs. Björnsson

 Hall started his boxing career in 2020 when his rival Hafþór Júlíus Björnsson challenged him after breaking the deadlift world record.
 He confidently responded "I'm going to train the hardest, eat the hardest, sleep the hardest and recover the hardest" amidst having boxed before and with his swimming background, claiming superior levels of cardio and endurance.
 He incorporated a lot of explosive punches, punching boxing machines and many athletes including gymnast Nile Wilson, pop musician Peter Andre and his training partners as hard as he can.
 Hall's extensive training regime also incorporated a lot of bench presses, squats, deadlifts, medicine ball slams and burpees.

 On 19 March 2022, Hall faced Björnsson in Dubai, in a titan weight class boxing match which was tag-lined the heaviest match in history.
-Hall took the better of the first couple of rounds and managed to put Björnsson down while knocking him against the ropes at the beginning of the second round.
-But Björnsson bludgeoned Hall and knocked him down twice to the floor in rounds three and six.
-Hall sustained cuts on top of both eyes and lost by unanimous decision with all three judges scoring the bout 57–54 in favour of Björnsson.
-Hall's boxing stance during the fight (especially from the fourth round onwards) garnered a lot of attention because of its uniqueness, having kept distinctly leaning over to the right side mimicking the natural movement of a Fiddler Crab, trying to negate the reach and height advantage of Björnsson.
+Hall took the better of the first couple of rounds and managed to put Björnsson down while knocking him against the ropes at the beginning of the second round, but Björnsson bludgeoned Hall and knocked him down twice to the floor in rounds three and six.
+Hall sustained bleeding lacerations on top of both eyes and lost by unanimous decision with all three judges scoring the bout 57–54 in favour of Björnsson.
+Hall's boxing stance during the fight (especially from the fourth round onwards) garnered a lot of attention because of its uniqueness, having kept distinctly leaning over to the right side mimicking the movement of a fiddler crab, trying to negate the reach and height advantage of Björnsson.

-On 20 April 2022, Hall got a tattoo on his foot stating "World’s Strongest Man - Hafthor Julius Bjornsson" to commemorate the fight and his loss.
+On 20 April 2022, Hall got a tattoo on his foot stating "World's Strongest Man - Hafthor Julius Bjornsson" to commemorate the fight and his loss.

+Hall vs. Fury

+On 13 June 2026, Hall faced boxer Tommy Fury at Manchester Arena for a bout themed 'beauty versus beast' which consisted of six two-minute rounds.
+Despite outweighing the opponent by 49 kg, Hall lost by majority decision with the judges scoring 58-56, 59-56 and 57-57 in favour of Fury.

-Mixed Martial Arts
+Mixed martial arts

 On 7 June 2024, Hall made his MMA debut competing in a 2v1 bout against social media influencers the Neffati brothers (Jamil and Jamel).
 Hall won the bout defeating both opponents.

 On 26 April 2025 Hall made his professional mixed martial arts debut for KSW facing off against former strongman and mixed martial artist Mariusz Pudzianowski.
 Hall overwhelmed his opponent and won the bout by TKO within 30 seconds of the first round.

 Arm wrestling

-On 14 December 2024, Eddie Hall lost to Brian Shaw during King Of The Table 13.
+On 14 December 2024, Hall lost to Brian Shaw during King Of The Table 13.